munezeromicha/Sorting-/README.md

 ## Contributing

-If you would like to contribute to this project, please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.
+If you would like to contribute to this project and comments, please follow the [CONTRIBUTING.md](CONTRIBUTING.md) guidelines.